 Carrier neutrality is very important to a data center customer, as it gives options for blended connectivity.
 A non-carrier-neutral data center only leaves you with one service option and limited connectivity options.
 With a carrier-neutral data center, the business gets several advantages over a non-carrier-neutral data center.

 Using a carrier-neutral data center has many advantages, including:

 As businesses search for options to store their data, they need to know what options are available to them.
 Many options exist, such as colocation, virtual private servers, and shared web hosting.

 Each option offers different features, but colocation is one that may need a bit more explanation for those who are new to the concept of off-site data storage.
-Businesses in Orlando, Tampa, Lakeland, and other areas of Florida should consider colocation for a number of reasons.
+Businesses in Orlando, Space Coast, Tampa, and other areas of Florida should consider colocation for a number of reasons.